-The WIAA says it hasn’t turned a blind eye to recruiting and other alleged violations in high-school sports.
+The WIAA says it hasn’t turned a blind eye to recruiting.
 It just has no authority to investigate it, WIAA executive director Mike Colbrese says.
-But in these days of super teams and high-school free agency, that could change.
+But in these days high-school free agency, that could change.

 Washington had never seen anything like the 2016-17 Nathan Hale boys basketball team.

 Brandon Roy famously took his first high-school coaching job at the school that hadn’t seen success in a generation and had gone 3-18 the previous season.
 But thanks to seven transfers, including the top high-school player in the nation in Michael Porter Jr., Hale became a team that fascinated fans across the nation.

 Big changes could be coming to WIAA

 On Sunday, the WIAA’s Executive Board voted unanimously to allow a group called the Governance Committee, which is in its second year working on ways to change the structure of the WIAA, to continue its mission.